 "the Home Office reported that 93% of service users now have activated cards (note that’s activated card, not they have resolved all problems including issues to do with underpayment etc)."

 "Of the 7% that remain, HO were hopeful that within days (not weeks) they would be able to work through outstanding cases.
 They are concerned about a small number within that 7% who it would seem have not made any contact with them at all".

-Despite the (somewhat) rectification of individual cases, many still remain to be affected by the transition and in constant battle with the Home Office to resolve this issue.
+Despite the slow rectification of individual cases, many still remain to be affected by the transition and constantly contact the Home Office via Migrant Help, or voluntary sector charities to resolve this issue.
 The access to these funds are a lifeline for many within the UK Asylum Community who are unable to work and find other modes of supporting themselves and their families.

 *The Aspen card allows Asylum Seekers to receive a weekly allowance from the Home Office of £39.63 if they are in a house, and £8 a week if they are in a full board hotel.
 It has become a way for the Home Office to monitor the expenditures, and track the location of Asylum Seekers.